pomerium/documentation/content/docs/k8s/reference.md

                 </p>
                 <p>

-                    Scopes correspond to access <a href="https://www.pomerium.com/reference/#identity-provider-scopes">privilege scopes</a>.
+                    Scopes is a list of <a href="https://www.pomerium.com/reference/#identity-provider-scopes">privilege scopes</a> to request access to from the Identity Provider.
                 </p>

             </td>